-The Unit, Personal and Family Readiness Program (UPFRP) is a unit centric program, guided by a Command Team that reinforces the relationship between the unit and the services relevant to the unit, the unit members, and their families.
+The Unit, Personal and Family Readiness Program (UPFRP) is a unit centric program, guided by the Family Readiness Command Team that reinforces the relationship between the unit and the services relevant to the unit, the unit members, and their families.
 The primary goal of UPFRP is to empower Marines and family members, providing them the opportunities to not just survive but to thrive while taking on the challenges of the military lifestyle.
-The Family Readiness Officer (FRO) is responsible for implementing the Commander's family readiness vision, managing the UPFRP, and providing the necessary support to the unit Marines, Sailors and families to maintain a constant state of family readiness.
+The program is supported by Deployment Readiness Coordinators (DRC) or Uniformed Readiness Coordinators (URC) who implement the Commander's family readiness vision, manage the tenets of the UPFRP, and assist unit Marines, Sailors and families maintain a constant state of family readiness.

 The local Marine Corps Family Team Building office provides standardized training to all Command Team members and the UPFRP volunteers to ensure consistency and continuity across all Marine Corps UPFRPs.
-Marines and Sailors are required to check-in with the FRO when they arrive at a new unit.
-Once a new unit member has provided accurate contact information and authorization to communicate, the family members will begin receiving communication from the FRO.
-Family members are encouraged to meet the FRO to learn more about the unit and the services available.
+Marines and Sailors are required to check-in with the DRC/URC when they arrive at a new unit.
+Once a new unit member has provided accurate contact information and authorization to communicate, the family members will begin receiving communication from the command.
+Family members are encouraged to meet the DRC/URC to learn more about the unit and the services available.